rahulnandg/Cybersecurity-journey/bandit/level-3.md

 🧭 Step-by-Step Solution
 🔹 Step 1: List everything in the current directory
 "ls -a"
 The "-a" option shows all files — even hidden ones.
-This revealed a hidden directory called:
+This revealed a hidden directory called: ".inhere".

-".inhere"
 🔹 Step 2: Go inside the .inhere directory
 "cd inhere"
 Now we are inside the hidden folder where the password might be stored.